cltl/teiReader/README.md

 ## Quick start

-Download the content of this repository, and run:
+Download the content of this repository, and compile the code:

 >   mvn clean package

-This will generate code for binding TEI XML elements to Java objects, as well as an executable jar for text extraction for both the `chronicles` and `missives` projects.

-Binding was tested with `xjc` version 2.3.1 under Java 10, and `xjc` version 2.2.8 under Java 8.

-The executable jar file takes as arguments:

-* [-i]: input file or directory;
-* [-d] (optional): output directory;
-* [-p] (optional): pagination flag; this will create one output text file per page in the input file;
-* [-n] (optional): extracts notes and places them after the element they appear in; defaults to keeping notes inline in the text.
-* [-s] (optional): splits running text and notes into separate (paired) documents
-* [-c] (optional): completes paragraphs interrupted by page breaks (removing hyphens and merging paragraph parts)

-The `./extract_text.sh` script is set to call the `missives` jar, and extract one text file per input file into an output directory 'out-dir', without pagination or note extraction:
+Run the `./extract_text.sh` script to extract text for the Chronicles:

->   bash extract_text.sh [path-to-TEI-input-file] [out-dir]
+>   bash extract_text.sh [INPUT_DIR] [OUT_DIR]

+You can edit and modify this script for more options.

 ## XML-Java binding and code generation